-A C-SPAN crew is crossing paths with the Lynchburg College community several times this week.
+A C-SPAN crew is crossing paths with the University of Lynchburg community several times this week.

 The team is in Lynchburg to film segments for the channel’s 2018 Cities Tour, a program that highlights the literary culture and history of cities around the United States.
 The stories from the Lynchburg region will include one segment about Historic Sandusky and another about Dr. Brian Crim’s new books about World War II.